-One of the primary methods of ensuring the trustworthiness of computers, digital devices and software code is to make the products in the United States and vet every component used and every person involved in the manufacturing process.
+One of the primary methods of ensuring the trustworthiness of computers, automation controllers, digital devices, and software code is to make the products in the United States and vet every component used and every person involved in the manufacturing process.
 That’s what we do at SEL.

 When we must integrate commercial or open-source software or third-party libraries within our products, we apply the same rigorous vendor selection process used for physical products.
 Third-party software vendors undergo a thorough review from SEL’s product development, quality, security, and purchasing teams.
 We ensure we understand the software’s origin and have access to the source code whenever possible.
 We obtain components and software from U.S. suppliers whenever feasible to enhance our ability to closely scrutinize all aspects of production, and we avoid suppliers subject to control by potential geopolitical adversaries.
 Third-party software components are tested with the same rigor we apply to our internally developed code and are continuously monitored through the supplier for the existence of vulnerabilities and continuity of support.

 Verification of software authenticity has always been important to us.
 Each SEL software application can be validated using its digital signature.
 Software is digitally signed using an extended validation code-signing certificate with a key securely held in a hardware security module.
 SEL firmware can be authenticated by comparison with a reference hash value available from the SEL website.
 Most SEL products operate with an embedded software environment that includes safeguards to detect alteration of programming and prevent malware infection or other corruption.
-Some SEL products use an embedded operating system that whitelists applications at the kernel level to prevent alteration, and our ruggedized computer systems can be configured to run only authorized applications.
+SEL automation controllers use an embedded operating system that whitelists applications at the kernel level to prevent alteration, while our automation controllers configured as computers can be set up to run only authorized applications.
 Refer to this SEL whitepaper for a detailed analysis of the security enhancements whitelisting provides.

 Our supply chain evaluation process is continuous and focused on constant improvement.
 We host an annual conference at our headquarters in Pullman, Washington, for more than 200 suppliers of vital parts, equipment, and services.
 We use this conference to forge close and collaborative partner relationships with suppliers and to communicate our expectations.
 Our business intelligence unit analysts and security operations staff monitor an array of public and private intelligence streams to detect and analyze potential threats, fueling our ability to act decisively to mitigate risk.
 We conduct onsite audits of certain suppliers to verify that their security safeguards and quality processes meet our high expectations and to better understand risks to the suppliers’ business models.